kozec/pegl/README.rst

 ==============================
-Pegl: Python 3 binding for EGL
+Pegl: Python 2 binding for EGL
 ==============================

+*ported from `perey's Python 3 bindings`_*

-Pegl is a binding to EGL_ 1.4, written in native Python 3 through the ctypes_ library.
+Pegl is a binding to EGL_ 1.4, written in native Python 2 through the ctypes_ library.
 It provides comprehensive access to EGL_ functions, while offering a very Pythonic API.